opendevshop/devshop/help/ARCHITECTURE.md

 DevShop is built on Aegir, so it uses the `aegir` system user for all activity.

+It is not recommended to use the `root` user after the initial server setup.
+Everything short of installing new server packages can be done with the `aegir` user.

 The `aegir` user's only permission is to reload apache, nginx, and tomcat.
 It is granted this permission via `/etc/sudoers.d/aegir` so that it can run `sudo /etc/apache2ctl` without being asked for a password.

+The `aegir` user does not have a password set by default.
+This is recommended.
+If access needs to be granted, use SSH keys to allow people to login as the `aegir` user.

 The `aegir` user's home directory is `/var/aegir`.
 All apache config files and site source code files, including devmaster, are located in this folder.

+During typical drupal site development, developers need access to the server via SSH.
+This may be granted via the `aegir` user by placing developers SSH public keys into `/var/aegir/.ssh/authorized_keys`.

+Be aware that _all_ sites on the server are stored under the single `aegir` user.
+Granting access to someone gives them access to all of the sites on that server.
+It is possible to use the "clients" feature of aegir to create sub-users and grant them access to only their folder in `/var/aegir/clients/` however this is difficult and outside of the scope of devshop.

 Apache
 ------